bobk48/linuxthetextbook/README.md

 Advisory information will be updated regularly,appearing on this README page, and will give important changes in our representative Linux systems since the printing of the book.

-So far, we have added program source code in Linux-compatible text format for the following chapters, so you don't have to type in program listings shown in the printed book and the W chapters  that are more than a few lines long!
+We have added all program source code in Linux-compatible text format.

-Chapters 18,W19,W22,W27, and W28

 If you follow the instructions in the book Preface you will be able to "pull" everything from this Github site to a git-enabled directory on your own computer!